Monday, December 2, 2024

 With four other scientists, he founded Fusion Systems Corporation, which invented microwave-powered UV lamps for drying coatings.
 He founded and served on the boards of technology companies and is active in volunteer work.
 He served on the executive committee of the Jewish Council for the Aging of Greater Washington for many years.

 Mickey also loves Jewish jokes and sent us this one to share with you.
-Here's the setup: Sidney Soboroff was an observant Jew all of his life, but he decided to convert to Christianity.
+Here's the setup: I was hiking near my house and got tired.
+So I just sat down under a tree and slept for awhile.
 And then...

 Enjoy!